deftio/provisional-patent-template/README.md

 Here is a link to where to file on the USPTO.
 [USPTO online filing](https://patentcenter.uspto.gov/#!/submissions/fa2fa6b1-8794-46df-b4b0-c54ae9b8348b/filingMethod?category=NewSubmissions)

 International filing?
 Once you file your provisional you can use the filing date and your filled out application (including your filled out template) to assist your legal counsel in getting patent protection in other countries.
 Be sure to observe specific time limits.

+Finally be aware that filing patents can be expensive.
+While patents can be one of the strongest ways for their owner to protect themselves from being copied.
+A patent grant's the owner the right to make or roduce something exclusively for a period of time (typically 20 years from the date of filing).
+Securing patent rights can help an inventor or small business protect unique product features from being copied and make it easier to raise money.
+However one should be aware that securing patents can be expensive, time consuming, and may not even be appropriate for many businesses.

+When a patent is granted it does not mean it is enforced.
+If some violates (called infringing) on your patent it is up to you, as the patent holder, to litigate the infringer.
+Patent lawsuits can be extremely costly.
+All the patent does is give the right to challenge persons or companies that may be copying your invention.
+For this reason alone certain businesses (for example restaurants) don’t really need patents at all.
+Even a secret formula is often better left as a trade secret than a patent.
+So while patents do secure a limited time right of monopoly for an idea, the enforcement path must also make financial sense to justify the expense of obtaining a patent.

+For tech startups investors take a slightly nuanced view.
+A patent can function as a barrier to entry for a competitor which can buy the start up time.
+Also patents can bought, sold, or even licensed.
+These can bring financial value in the right context.

 ## Basic Process